akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 To ease the enrichment of [products with variants](/articles/what-about-products-variants.html), you can gather products in a product model to allow the enrichment of their common properties.

 1. Search for products in the grid with the appropriate filters
-2. Select the products to add to an existing product model: Tick the products you want to add via the down arrow of the toolbar: `All` for all the products recorded, `All visible` for all visible products on the ongoing page, `none` for none of the products
+2. Select the products to add to an existing product model: tick the products you want to add via the down arrow of the toolbar: `All` for all the products recorded, `All visible` for all visible products on the ongoing page, `none` for none of the products
 3. Click on `Bulk Actions`
 4. Select `Add products to an existing product model` and then `Next`
 5. Select a family, a [family variant](/articles/what-about-products-variants.html#what-is-a-family-variant) and a [product model](/articles/what-about-products-variants.html#what-is-a-product-model)